IT Focus Area: security

 - Advanced analytics and environmental reporting

-A ransomware readiness assessment serves as an effective tool in isolating potential risk areas in your data system and identifies which multiphase approach best serves your business.
+An assessment that reviews your vulnerabilities and preparedness for recovery serves as an effective tool to help identify areas of potential risk in your data system and identify approaches for recovery that best serve your business.

 To better prepare your IT strategy, analyze the following steps: